IllustratedMan-code/Comprehensive-Exam/slides/slides.md

 <v-clicks>

-- CTCF only performs this function in mammals
 - Insulation is not a perfect metric
 - Does not capture distant interactions well
 - No "meta methods" about ML model architecture